 Privacy at Arnot Health

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was designed to improve the portability and continuity of healthcare coverage in the group and individual insurance markets and to improve protections against fraud and abuse within the industry.
-To view the HIPPA policy at Arnot Health, ">click here (Adobe Reader required).
+To view the HIPPA policy at Arnot Health click here (Adobe Reader required) to view our Notice of Privacy Practices.

 Significant provisions of the Act are standards for the privacy of protected individual health information, the electronic transmissions of health information and the security of this information.
 HIPAA requires changes in how healthcare information is handled, transferred and stored within the institution.
 It requires ongoing review and modification of systems, policies, procedures and most importantly behavior.